-Filip Moerman is a partner based in Cleary Gottlieb’s New York office.
+Filip Moerman is a partner based in Cleary Gottlieb’s Brussels office.

 Mr. Moerman’s practice focuses on M&A, private equity and restructuring transactions.
 In 2006, he headed up the opening of the Firm’s Beijing representative office.
 Representative matters include the sale of BHP’s Pinto Valley copper mine and associated railroad to Capstone; the buy-out of Reed Krakoff of his eponymous business from Coach, Inc.; the sale of K2 to Franklin Templeton; the sale of Keane Inc. to NTT Data; the sale of Muzak Holdings LLC to Mood Media Corp.; Precision Castparts Corp.’s acquisition of an indirect 49% interest in Yangzhou Chengde Steel Tube Co. from a foreign private equity fund; TPG and Affinity Equity Partners’ leveraged buy-out of United Test and Assembly Center Ltd; TPG’s investment in Shenzhen Development Bank and subsequent sale to Ping An Insurance; China Investment Corporation’s investment in AES Corporation; Bank of America’s investment in China Construction Bank (CCB) and subsequent block trades; TPG’s investments in CICC, Lenovo, Matrix Laboratories, Shriram Finance, China Grand Auto and Taishin; Barclays investment in New China Trust; and the global restructuring of LG.Philips Displays.

 Mr. Moerman is internationally distinguished as a leading lawyer by Chambers Global